Last updated: 10. March 2026

 “We were impressed by the speed, responsiveness and service quality offered by Pipelife,” says Dariusz Ostrowski, the Owner of Tadmet Company.
 “The design we received was individually tailored and professionally made, yet at the same time, easy to understand.”

-To ensure longevity and faultless performance, Pipelife Poland supplied the entire system, including rainwater inlets, nearly 600 meters of drainage pipes, more than 370 fittings and complementary mounting accessories.
-The designed solution also proved to be cost-effective as it required less piping, thus saving on both labor and materials.
-Pipelife’s technical support representative remained in contact with the customer throughout the installation process to provide assistance in case of questions or uncertainties.
+To ensure longevity and faultless performance, Pipelife Poland supplied the entire system, including water inlets, nearly 600 meters of drainage pipes, more than 370 fittings and complementary mounting accessories.
+The solution proved to be cost-effective as it required less piping, thus saving on both labor and materials.
+Pipelife's technical support representative remained in contact with the customer throughout the project to provide assistance with any questions or uncertainties.

 The building was finished in December, and Ostrowski is highly pleased with the outcome: